mdkwe/FiBot/README.md

 **Started:** January 9, 2024

 FiBot is a Flask-based web application that allows users to easily look up stock tickers by company name and retrieve detailed financial information and recent news about the companies.
-Designed with investors in mind, FiBot helps users make informed decisions by providing key data and insights directly from the web.

 ---